 $900,000 (estimated)

-Set during the colonial era, the film powerfully illustrates the discrimination and prejudice faced by dark-skinned people under European dominance.
+Set against the oppressive backdrop of the colonial era, the movie vividly showcases the discrimination and prejudice endured by the local population under European rule.

 HorrorThriller